 - Chief Executive Officer (CEO) Ted Struthers responsible for the oversight of all areas of the operation, reports monthly to the board of directors and annually to the members at the AGM.
-Ted fills this position with 40 years of experience. - Chief Finance & Risk Officer (CFO/CRO) Ann Favreau responsible for finance, risk management, compliance & technology functions.
-Ann fills this position with 37 years of experience and a Master's degree through St. Mary's University, Master of Management Cooperatives and Credit Unions (MMCCU). - Manager of Governance & Communications Kimberley Olfert responsible for governance, communications, human resources and organizational development.
-Kimberley fills this position with 23 years of experience and a Bachelor of Commerce from the University of Saskatchewan. - Manager of Retail Operations This position is currently vacant.
+Ted fills this position with 41 years of experience. - Chief Finance & Risk Officer (CFO/CRO) Ann Favreau responsible for finance, risk management, compliance & technology functions.
+Ann fills this position with 38 years of experience and a Master's degree through St. Mary's University, Master of Management Cooperatives and Credit Unions (MMCCU). - Manager of Governance & Communications Kimberley Olfert responsible for governance, communications, human resources and organizational development.
+Kimberley fills this position with 24 years of experience and a Bachelor of Commerce from the University of Saskatchewan. - Manager of Retail Operations Derek Hoag responsible for managing all retail functions of the Credit Union including both the deposit and lending departments.
+Derek fills the position with almost 32 years of Credit Union experience.